The Best Radiology Books for Radiology Residents in 2026

 There are thousands of books out there but I only presented 5!?
 This is because this article focusses on the best general radiology books.
 These are comprehensive radiology books for residents and medical students.

 Please be aware that there are a lot more great books that delve into the deep of specific areas in radiology.
-For example, if you want to learn about neuroradiology, Osborn’s Brain* is the best ressource in my opinion.
+For example, if you want to learn about neuroradiology, Osborn’s Brain* is the best resource in my opinion.

 How To Choose the Best Radiology Textbook for Residents?